LiZheng1997/LiZheng1997/README.md

 ### "Sweeping Robots"
 Sweeping robots is an autonomous mobile robot for cleaning road surface.
 I mainly hold the part of trash detection and obstacle segmentation for avoidance, road curb detection module as well. [repository](https://github.com/LiZheng1997/Sweeping-Robots).

-### Robust, Embedded Neurorobotics using Nengo
-This project mainly shows how to use Nengo to implement a robous, embedded neural adaptive control.
-Based on Nengo, it can be deployed on CPUs and GPUs as well as Intel’s neuromorphic chip, Loihi.
-You can read my [academic page](https://neuronsvision.com/projects/Neurorobotics_Nengo_project/) or find codes in my [repository](https://github.com/Bluet-NeuroRobotics/neurorobotics-2020)

 ### "H-ackerman Robot"
 H-ackerman robot is a robot built up with mounting a ackerman chassis; a ZED camera and a Jetson Xaver Devkit 32G.
 Based on T&P Project I did in the University of Sheffield, I deployed this on my H-ackerman robot, so I can further more research on it.
 More details can be found in my repository.